 All new residents, prior to entering residential aged care, are assessed by The Commonwealth Government via Services Australia.
 This assessment will influence the residential aged care fees required for;

-- Basic Daily Aged Care Cost – Covers day to day living expenses such as food, cleaning, utilities and laundry.
+- Basic Daily Nursing Home Cost – Covers day-to-day living expenses such as food, cleaning, utilities and laundry.

 - Means Tested Care Fee – This fee contributes to your cost of care.